pluralsight/guides/published/big-data/understanding-the-four-pillars-of-big-data-analytics/article.md

 2. Writes fresh data to its loaded representation, so it is kept “up to date”, until we are given a freshly calculated data model.

-## Resolving Context
+## Context Resolving as a Constraint

-Now, let’s pause for a moment and understand a most important aspect of data analytics, which becomes more of an issue when dealing with “big data." **There is a limit to the amount of data we can process at a given time.**
+Now, let’s pause for a moment and understand a most important aspect of data analytics, which becomes more of an issue when dealing with “big data."

+> There is a limit to the amount of data we can process at a given time.

 It’s true that with a scalable system, we can push the limits higher, but at some discrete point in time – limitations will exist.

 These limitations are particularly relevant under the headline “online analytics,” when the word “online” can be translated to “close enough to the data creation time”.
 In turn, “close enough” can be translated to a specific period of time – specific to your business requirements.

-Context resolving relies first and foremost on inter-process communication.
+Context resolving relies first and foremost on **inter-process communication**.
 Persisting and retrieving our dataset's context metadata requires that we “reach out” and request services from an external mechanism.

 To make things worse, this external mechanism is a synchronized mechanism, which means that (at least logical) locking of resources takes place instantaneously!